Modern Foreign Languages

 The Modern Foreign Languages (MFL) Department is an enthusiastic team who are dedicated to sharing their love for languages, engaging and motivating students, and who are committed to maintaining the highest standards to achieve success for every single student.
 The four skills of reading, writing, speaking, and listening are covered in all lessons, often using authentic texts and referring to cultural differences and events.
 Extra-curricular activities have included; an after school club where students have prepared and taken part in a French Drama festival at Bristol University and the Yeo Valley Apprenticeship Challenge, an interschool competition to design a new flavoured yoghurt.
 Students also need to design its packaging and an advertising campaign aimed at the European market and various bake-offs – all in the target language.
 We encourage e-friendships and visits from our link schools in Street’s twin-towns of Notre-Dame de Gravenchon and Isny im Allgäu, and have run trips to France and Germany.
 The hope is to expand these opportunities to visit Spain in the near future.
 We also have close links with Strode College and recently were invited to participate in an A-level style lesson, using their language lab facilities.

 We believe in the importance of languages.
 We live in a multilingual, multicultural world.

 Key Stage 3

 Almost every student in Year 7 currently learns French as a Foreign Language.
 Year groups are split with three or four classes on each side of the year group.
 Students are taught in mixed ability classes for the first term of Year 7 and, following assessments in December, are settled into new groups according to ability.
-In Years 8 and 9 the most able students are given the opportunity to study Spanish as a second language.
+In Year 8, the most able students are given the opportunity to study Spanish as a second language.

 Key Stage 4